joaomendoncaa/mailspring-min/README.md

    and selecting the directory you just cloned.

-3. Once installed you can go `Mailspring > Change Theme...` and selecting the Minimal Dark
+3. Once installed you can go `Mailspring > Change Theme...` and select the Minimal Dark.

 ## Done!
 What's next?